bizarresoftware/CSPOASite/faq/index.md

 TBA

 ## Does the neighborhood have a directory (where do I get one)?
 Yes.
 A directory is created each year.
 Information from residents is collected at the beginning of each calendar year and the directory is completed later winter/early spring.
 The directory includes family names and numbers, sorted alphabetical both by last name and street address.
 It also includes recreational facility rules, pool and patio rules, pool party information, and swim team and lesson details.
-To obtain a directory, please email <a href="mailto:cspoabkpr@gmail.com">cspoabkpr@gmail.com</a>.
+To obtain an electronic copy of the directory, please email <a href="mailto:cspoabkpr@gmail.com">cspoabkpr@gmail.com</a>.

 ## When does the CSPOA Board meet?
 The Board usually meets monthly on every second Tuesday of the month.
 Most meetings are held at the pool clubhouse.